Skip to main content

 Overview of Dr. Villena-Vargas

-Dr. Jonathan Villena-Vargas is a thoracic surgeon in New York, NY and is affiliated with multiple hospitals in the area, including New York-Presbyterian Hospital, New York-Presbyterian Hospital, New York-Presbyterian Hospital, NewYork-Presbyterian Brooklyn Methodist Hospital, New York-Presbyterian Queens, NewYork-Presbyterian/Columbia University Irving Medical Center, and Memorial Sloan Kettering Cancer Center.
+Dr. Jonathan Villena-Vargas is a thoracic surgeon in New York, NY and is affiliated with multiple hospitals in the area, including New York-Presbyterian Hospital, New York-Presbyterian Hospital, New York-Presbyterian Hospital, NewYork-Presbyterian Brooklyn Methodist Hospital, New York-Presbyterian Queens, NewYork-Presbyterian/Columbia University Irving Medical Center, Mount Sinai Beth Israel, and Memorial Sloan Kettering Cancer Center.
 He received his medical degree from Loma Linda University School of Medicine and has been in practice 8 years.
-He is one of 143 doctors at New York-Presbyterian Hospital and one of 40 doctors at Memorial Sloan Kettering Cancer Center who specialize in Thoracic Surgery.
+He is one of 30 doctors at Mount Sinai Beth Israel and one of 143 doctors at New York-Presbyterian Hospital who specialize in Thoracic Surgery.
 He also speaks multiple languages, including Spanish and Portuguese.
 He has more than 30 publications and over 500 citings.

 Education & Training